noken-travel/strapi/docs/v3.x/deployment/amazon-aws.md

 Follow the steps below to have your app launch on system startup.

 ::: tip
-These steps are based on the [PM2 Runtime Startup Guide](https://pm2.keymetrics.io/docs/usage/startup/#startup-script-generator).
+These steps are based on the [PM2 Runtime Startup Hook Guide](https://pm2.io/doc/en/runtime/guide/startup-hook/).
 :::

 - Generate and configure a startup script to launch PM2, it will generate a Startup Script to copy/paste, do so: